Inpatient Facilities vs. Outpatient Clinics

 Women’s Treatment Considerations

-- Partner relationships: Women often stay in damaging relationships because they think that they are expected to maintain a relationship regardless of how harmful or abusive it is.
+- Partner relationships: Women may stay in damaging relationships because they think that they are expected to maintain a relationship regardless of how harmful or abusive it is.
 Some women stay in relationships because of financial or social dependence on their spouse.
 Treatment professionals need to be aware of the female patient’s tumultuous relationship and help to harness individuality, healthy solitude, and autonomy.

-- Pregnancy: Many substance-abusing pregnant women experience significant stress, which may be a result of shame and stigma of using drugs while pregnant, anxiety about fetal health, anxiety about care-taking, and discomfort.
+- Pregnancy: Many substance-abusing pregnant women experience significant stress, which may be a result of shame and stigma of drinking or using drugs while pregnant, anxiety about fetal health, anxiety about care-taking, and discomfort.
 Women-only treatment programs need to provide a safe, supportive, and nonjudgmental environment for these patients and make sure their needs are met.
 An addiction counselor must encourage the woman to meet with her prenatal care doctor as well.

 How Long Does Inpatient Rehabilitation Last?